 Pages Tagged With: "EPA"

-The U.S. Environmental Protection Agency (EPA) is proposing the addition of the Georgetown North Groundwater Site to the Superfund National Priorities List (NPL).
+The U.S. Environmental Protection Agency (EPA) has added the Georgetown North Groundwater Site to the Superfund National Priorities List (NPL).
 The NPL is EPA’s list of priority sites requiring evaluation for possible remediation from releases of hazardous substances, pollutants or contaminants.
-The EPA provided public notice of the proposed listing in the

 DNREC and state and federal partners will hold a virtual meeting to provide information to the community regarding ethylene oxide.